plans-coding/immer-in-bewegung/README.md

 # Immer in Bewegung
-Open source travel documentation app for self-hosting or using directly online
+Open source travel documentation app for self-hosting or serverless usage

 Available in
 * 🇬🇧 English